Alaric Hall (University of Leeds)

 © 2021 Alaric Hall

-This work is licensed under the Creative Commons Attribution 4.0 International License (CC0)
+This work is licensed under the Creative Commons Zero 4.0 International License (CC0)

 The Old English riddles of the Exeter Book have been the subject of a welcome deluge of ecocritically-minded research in recent years.
 The most distinctive contribution of Dale’s The Natural World in the Exeter Book Riddles is that she brings (Christian) ecotheology to bear on her analyses.
 This is welcome: until researchers started, in the wake of early ecocritical research, to realise that Old English riddles are a fabulous repository of insights into the relationships between early medieval people and the rest of the material world, research on Old English riddles had tended to be of the ‘another solution to Exeter Book Riddle X’ variety.
 Dale’s introduction provides a useful sketch of the history of ecotheology, along with some of the key methodological questions to which ecotheology gives rise, and will be of interest to medievalist ecocritics well beyond Dale’s immediate audience of Old Anglicists.
 The rest of the study is effectively a series of case-studies of different Exeter Book riddles, with each chapter focusing on a small group of riddles (along with comparative material, including riddles in Latin) and deploying the ecotheological perspective to varying degrees.
 The study broadly moves from contemplating the environment as a system to animals, then plants, then inanimate matter.